Introduction

 64Studio, a desktop distro specifically geared to audio.
 Showing a few of the

 Mandrake, now known as Mandriva.
-Good hardware detection.
+Was known for good hardware detection.
 Also, the base for PCLinuxOS,

 a live distro[4].
 Here showing an older

-openSuSE.
-Showing Konsole with 4 shells and YaST (Yet another Setup Tool), the
+Showing Konsole and YaST (Yet another Setup Tool), the

 desktop management system used by SuSE (Similar to the Windows Control Panel).
-Have
+(2007)

 live distro (running the whole OS from a CD) that can also be installed permanently to